 The Treatment and Rehabilitation Center for Victims of Torture (TRC) developed a user friendly guide to raise awareness about the rights of detainees in Occupied Palestinian Territories (OPT).
 The process engaged people whose rights had been violated in order to understand what the broader community actually needed to know about their rights in order to claim them and prevent future abuse.
 The process combined community focus groups, field experience and legal expertise.

 The National Organization for Defending Rights and Freedom (HOOD) trained local monitoring teams in communities to document cases of slavery in Yemen in order to be used by the victims as a legal document in the courts.
 Utilizing a documentation form that is signed by the interviewer and three additional witnesses who expressed their willingness to testify in the court at a later stage, HOOD was able to document more than 100 cases of slavery in three Yemeni governorates.

 This tactic of targeting absentee landowners as key stakeholders was non-confrontational and proved effective to target.
 The community created specific alliances with influential absentee landowners who were initially, and often unknowingly, part of the violation process.
-Recognition of the importance of the cooperation of this target group led to the success of the movement
+The movement was successful due to the recognition of the importance of the cooperation of this target group.

 Sisters in Islam, as one of the founding members of a joint action group called Malaysians Against Moral Policing (MAMP), has been organizing in response to the growing zeal of the state in policing the morality of citizens.
 MAMP seeks to highlight Malaysia's Shari'ah Criminal Offences Act, which is often used as a means to invade privacy, scapegoat women and sexual minorities, and violate freedom of religion under the pretext of upholding Islam.
 In addition, there are several secular laws that the state uses for the purposes of moral policing and restriction of freedom of expression.